 By Ehren Allen, Certified Manual Therapist/Physical Therapist

-How do you treat swollen feet and ankles?
+How do you Treat Swollen Ankle(s) and Feet?

 Treating a swollen ankle or foot is dependent on the cause of the swelling.
 It could possibly require a physician to help determine the cause.
 There are several medical conditions which may lead to increased swelling in the ankles.
 Some of these include:

-- the drainage of fluids and waist from the ankle and foot may be compromised and cause increased swelling in the ankle and foot
+- Lymphedema: The lymphatic system can be damaged or altered due to surgery or cancer.
+The drainage of fluids and waste from the ankle and foot may be compromised and cause increased swelling in the ankle and foot.

 In most cases, ankle swelling can be treated by elevation and possibly compression stockings.
 Exercises such as ankle pumps (flexing and extending the foot) can help to push swelling out of the ankles.
 In relation to fractures, casting or immobilization could be needed to ensure proper healing.
 Generally, the swelling improves as healing occurs.
 Lymphedema is a complicated issue which may require a combination of compression and manual lymph drainage.
 Treatment is commonly done by a physical or occupational therapist with specific training in lymphedema.